istio-ecosystem/sail-operator/docs/README.md

 EOF
 ```

-Note: If you installed the KinD cluster using the command above, install the [Sail Operator](#getting-started).
+Note: If you installed the KinD cluster using the command above, install the [Sail Operator](#getting-started) before proceeding with the next steps.

 1. Create the `Istio` resource with dual-stack configuration.